diyachetak/CV-TEFL/sushma_shivakumar.rst

 Academic qualifications
 =======================

+* Studied English as second language during my schooling and it has been the medium of study since high school till bachelor degree.

-* English has been in my academic curriculum since childhood.
-I have completed Bachelor of Engineering in Information Science from a renowned University of India.
-The medium of my education was in English.
+* Completed bachelor degree in *Information Science & Engineering* from a renowned University of India.
+The medium of study was in English.

-* Academic project thesis about “Image Security using Cryptography” is in English
+* Academic degree project thesis about “Image Security using Cryptography” was delivered in English

-* I have completed 20 hours of TEFL classroom course at Norwich, UK.
+* Completed 20 hours of TEFL classroom course at Norwich, UK.
 Currently pursuing professional TEFL examination  (Teaching English as Foreign Language)

-**Hobbies:** Reading, Writing, swimming, painting, dance and music
+**Hobbies:** Reading Books and Articles, Writing, Swimming, Painting, Dance and Music

 -----------

+:id: ThreeD
+:data-y: r1200
+:data-rotate-x: 180

 Professional Experience
 =======================
-* 8 years of IT experience
+* Around 8 years of experience in IT industry as Software Engineer

-* started my carrier on 2006

-* dealing in english.
-Project work, business meetings and presentations.
-Discussions and mentoring of  the team
+* The routine dealings at work like project discussions, training, mentoring, business meetings and presentations were carried out in English

-* delivered lot of technical documentations as part of my work
+* Delivered good technical documentations and presentations for the team and clients as part of my work

-* appreciation received for the strong communication skills
+* Appreciation received for strong communication skills from business stakeholders

-* lead initiatives like systems thinking, agile implementation and six sigma practices
+* Experience in Leading IT initiatives like systems thinking, agile implementation and six sigma practices

-* Web page translation for local business
+* Carried out successful web page translation from Czech to English for a local business in Brno

-* Teaching english as volunteer in
+* Teaching english as volunteer in *Jihomoravské regionální centrum na podporu integrace cizinců, Brno*

 -----------

 Why me?
 =======
-* Proficiency i have gained through my academic and professional carrier qualify me for teaching English at University and Business level
+* Proficiency in general and business English
+* Strong communication skills and expertise in client interactions, discussions business stakeholders and team
+* Work experience in dealing with cleints directly at onsite in UK for about 3 years
+* Good exposure to the business needs and cleint expectations
-* Expertise in business presentations, technical documentation
+* Expertise in business presentations and technical documentations